AndhikaArista/TCP-Multiclient/README.md

 to your location .txt file

 4. You must run the server first, then run the client
+5. You must enter the username first so that the client can connect to the server

 # Result
 ![alt text](https://github.com/AndhikaArista/TCP-Multiclient/blob/main/Result.png)